EtherDream/headphone-morse-transmitter/README.md

 This program can run in the background, even if the browser is minimized or the screen is locked.
 So you can use this program on your phone to practice Morse code, using only your fingers and ears, without eyes!

 https://github.com/user-attachments/assets/4fd3d899-7153-4029-8643-4775c699265e

-## Known Issues

-Firefox is unstable on MacOS and Windows.

-On MacOS, sometimes only one headphone can send commands (e.g. my AirPods right headphone works fine, but left headphone won't pause multiple times).

-On Windows, sometimes the first ~0.5s of sound will be lost (even when saved to disk and played with player software, probably a buffer issue with the Bluetooth driver), but Chrome works fine.